ChromatiChord/Hive-Online/README.md

 ### `yarn install`

-To install the necessary dependencies
+To install the necessary dependencies.

 ### `yarn start`

-To start the website
+To start the website.